arunesh04/Numberplate-booking-app/README.md

    docker-compose up -d
    ```

-5. Once the containers are up and running, you can access the application at `http://localhost:port`, where `port` is the port number specified in the `.env` file or in the `docker-compose.yml` file.
+4. Once the containers are up and running, you can access the frontend of the application at `http://localhost:8080` and interact with the backend API at `http://localhost:5000`.

-## Configuration

-The configuration for the application and its services can be found in the following files:

-- `docker-compose.yml`: Defines the services, networks, and volumes for the Docker Compose setup.

 ## Services

 This Docker Compose setup includes the following services:

-- **Service 1**: Description of service 1.
-- **Service 2**: Description of service 2.
-- (Add more services as necessary)
+- **db (MongoDB)**: A MongoDB database service.
+- **frontend**: The frontend service of the Fancy Number Plate application, built using the provided Dockerfile in the `FancyNumberPlace_Frontend` directory.
+- **backend**: The backend service of the Fancy Number Plate application, built using the provided Dockerfile in the `FancyNumberPlate_Backend` directory.

+## Configuration

+The configuration for the application and its services can be found in the `docker-compose.yml` file.
+You can customize the ports, volumes, and other settings according to your requirements.

 ## Management